TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-06-20-twig-smoke-rendering-journey-of-fails.md

 <br>

-Hm, it has already defined the `form_label` function... and crashes.
-That's a pity.
+Hm, it has already defined the `form_label` function... and crashes 🚫

 <br>

 Twig has an immutable extension design.
-Once it loads functions/filters, you cannot override it.
+Once it loads functions/filters, we cannot override it.
 I&nbsp;love this design because we know the `join` function will be the same and never change.
 But **how do we change an immutable object**? 🚫

 <img src="/assets/images/posts/2022/frodo_and_troll.jpg" class="img-thumbnail" style="max-width: 30em">